xfsnowind/xfsnowind.github.io/content/blogs/azure-challenge.md

 * Deploy an app and swap with production deployment can eliminate the downtime
 * Easy to swap back to the last good site if the swapped one is not as we expected

-## Explore Azure Functions

-### Target

-> Learn how Azure Functions can be a great solution for data processing, systems integration, and building simple APIs and microservices.

-### TBC

 ## Develop for Azure Cache for Redis